NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

       ##### Incorrect Code:
       ```python
-          # Assume that fucntions 'Add' , 'AddTwo' and 'isEven' have the above mentioned declaration
+          # Assume that fucntions 'Add' , 'AddTwo' , 'isEven' and 'takeArray' have the above mentioned declaration
           $a = 15
           $b = 20